 Primary Pastoral Care Programs

+All students from Pre-Primary to Year 6 engage in formal lessons in the Build Up Zone Program which is run by the School chaplain.
 Through our BUZ (Build Up Zone) initiatives we enable children to develop important life skills such as emotional competence, relationship skills, empathy and respect, conflict resolution, protective behaviours, grief management and bully-proofing.

 Children work through a series of workshops over a term and then the key messages are reinforced through daily activities in the classrooms.

 Teachers and students participate in regular mindfulness sessions either use “Smiling Minds” or Headspace programs.
 Both programs offer mental health and wellbeing tools designed for K-6 children.

 The Headspace program assists teachers to support students in the following ways:

 - let students know that it is difficult to deal with the feelings provoked by events of such magnitude